hrk00007/Spring-Boot-Revision-Sheet/README.md

 7. How can we load a properties file from outside of classpath(src/main/resource) folder?
    - External Location: F Drive Or D Drive
    - Inside Folder Location:

+  ---
+  ### Lombok API With Spring Boot
+  1. What is Lombok API?Why we need it?
+  2. What are the difference types of annotations provided by Lombok?
+  3. How the code is generated using Annotations?
+  4. What is the role of @Getter,@Setter,@ToString and @EqualsAndHashCode?
+  5. What is @NoArgsConstructor?
+  6. What is @AllArgsConstructor?
+  7. What is @RequiredArgsConstructor?
+  8. What is the @NonNull annotation?
+  9. What is the difference between @NoArgsConstructor and @AllArgsConstructor and @RequiredArgsConstructor?
+  10. What is @Data Annotations in Lombok?
+  #### Cases of Constructors Annotations
+  Case 1:

+  Case 2:

+  Case 3:

+  Case 4:

+  Case 5:

+  Case 6:

+  Case 7:

+  Case 8:

+---